Change maker, believer in the power of community, driver of innovation and learning and always makes time for play.

 Mynor (AKA Alejandro) brings more than a decade of progressive experience in financial stewardship, accounting leadership and operations management within the health and medical services sector.
 He has been consistently recognized not only for his financial acumen but also for his ability to apply a collaborative, modern leadership style to get employees fired up about their mission and working together in new and collaborative ways.
 Originally from Guatemala, Mynor holds a bachelor’s degree in business finance, a master’s degree in business administration and he is a graduate of the Harvard Business School Leadership Development Program.
 An avid long-distance runner and world traveler, Mynor lives in Missoula with his wife, daughter, and son.

 Ashley has spent the last nine years keeping organizations running smoothly.
 Her marketing, community outreach, advertising and executive support skills speak to how well versed she is in all aspects of managing a dynamic office.
-Ashley is passionate about working for Headwaters Foundation because it allows her to work alongside and support some incredibly inspirational change makers in western Montana.
-Solid and unflappable, Ashley enjoys taking care of people and ironing out life’s kinks so others don’t have to.
+Now she is taking those skills on the road to listen to and support our grant partners from Sula to Eureka.
+Ashley is passionate about working for Headwaters Foundation because it allows her to work alongside and some incredibly inspirational change makers in western Montana.
+Solid and unflappable, Ashley enjoys working with people and ironing out life’s kinks so others don’t have to.
 She holds a bachelor’s degree in business administration and is grateful to call Missoula home.

 Jennifer has worked in marketing, communications and philanthropy for more than a decade.
 Originally from North Carolina, she learned about the art of telling good stories in her grandmother’s kitchen.
 Jennifer is grateful every day to tell the world about the Headwaters Foundation and the communities we serve because stories are powerful and place matters.
 She holds a bachelor’s degree in journalism and a master’s degree in literary nonfiction.
-Jennifer lives in Missoula with her husband, two daughters and one wayward puppy named Josephine.
+Jennifer lives in Missoula with her husband, two daughters and two wayward puppies.